formats back

 Different is good

 Over the years, the difference in the DH rules between the American League (where the DH was first adopted in 1973) and the National League (where it wasn’t practiced until 2020) created a different style of the game in both leagues.
 American League baseball has always been considered as more offense-oriented; it`s a power game whose main strategy is to get runners on base and then have a batter hit a three-run home run.
 In contrast, according to most fans, the focus of National League baseball has always been on pitching and speed rather than on home runs.
 This difference historically gave each league separate and unique identities.
 As LA Angels general manager Billy Eppler once said to ESPN: “The qualities of each league are part of that (baseball) character.”
-It will be fascinating for fans to see how the use of the DH in both leagues will add to or minimize the difference between them – an additional intrigue to keep fans’ attention.
+It has been fascinating for fans to see how the use of the DH in both leagues has made baseball better and kept fans’ attention.

 For the fans

-Keeping the DH rule – and adding it to the National League – will make MLB more entertaining.
+Keeping the DH rule – and adding it to the National League – has made MLB more entertaining.
 Since most pitchers are below-average batters, using a DH increases offense, which the stats have long proven.
 Defense is crucial for winning baseball games, and pitching is an important aspect of defense.
 That being said, without offense, no team can win games.
 Most fans enjoy watching baseball hitters score more than defensive plays; for many, offensive games can be more exciting to watch.
 Therefore, keeping the DH in the American League and having expanded it to the National League is intended to increase the number of good hitters at bat, thus making MLB more appealing to fans – especially during the World Series.
-Time will tell about the impact of the expansion of the use of DH.
+Two full seasons after the expansion of the use of DH, the sport of baseball overall has thrived.

 Specialized players are part of most sports